07 June 2022

 On the application of a PCC, the Court may issue a declaration if there is a dispute as to whether a right, liability or creditor is or is not attributable to a particular cell or as to the amount to which any liability is limited.

-A PCC must inform any person with whom it transacts that it is a PCC and identify or specify the cell in respect of which that person is transacting or specify that the transaction is in respect of the core (as appropriate).
-If a PCC fails to provide the transacting party with this information then the directors become personally liable to the counterparty to the contract although, unless they were fraudulent, reckless, negligent or acted in bad faith, they have a right of indemnity against the core assets of the company.
+A PCC must inform any person with whom it transacts that it is a PCC and identify or specify the cell in respect of which that person is transacting that the transaction is in respect of the core (as appropriate).
+If a PCC fails to provide the transacting party with this information then the directors become personally liable to the counterparty to the contract.
+Unless the directors were fraudulent, reckless, negligent or acted in bad faith, they have a right of indemnity for that liability out of the core assets of the company.
 Only the Court can relieve the directors from this liability for grounds set out further in the Law.

 Transferring cellular assets to third parties